vitessio/website/content/en/docs/23.0/reference/features/transport-security-model.md

 When using gRPC transport, Vitess can use the usual TLS security features.
 Please note that familiarity with TLS is necessary here:

 * Any Vitess server can be configured to use TLS with the following command line parameters:
-  - `--grpc_cert`, `--grpc_key`: server cert and key to use.
+  - `--grpc-cert`, `--grpc-key`: server cert and key to use.
-  - `--grpc_ca` (optional): client cert chains to trust.
+  - `--grpc-ca` (optional): client cert chains to trust.
 If specified, the client must then use a certificate signed by one of the CA certs in the provided file.
 * A Vitess go client can be configured with symmetrical parameters to enable
   TLS:
   - `--[vtgate|tablet]_grpc_ca`: list of server cert signers to trust.
 I.E. the client will only connect to servers presenting a cert signed by one of the CAs in this file.